 Clare Robinson is Director of Protection Services at Scholars at Risk, where she leads SAR's efforts to offer direct assistance and protection to at-risk scholars worldwide.
 Ms. Robinson manages advocacy efforts on behalf of imprisoned scholars through the Scholars in Prison project, oversees SAR's domestic network development and organizes SAR activities within North America.
 She holds an MA in Politics/International Relations from NYU, where her research focused on human rights, nationalism and ethnic conflict in South East Asia.
 Prior to moving to New York, Ms. Robinson was Public Information Officer in the Office of the Prosecutor of the International Criminal Court.
 Ms. Robinson is a founding editor of the NYU Department of Politics journal, Journal of Political Inquiry, and is an active alumna of UCLA.

-Denise is a Program Officer providing protection services for at-risk scholars and conducts outreach to higher education institutions and partner organizations within the global SAR network to arrange temporary academic positions.
-Denise previously held positions at NYU School of Law and NYU Office of Global Services.
-She also covered a human rights portfolio as a graduate intern at the US Embassy Prague.
+As Program Officer, Denise assesses applications from potentially at-risk scholars and conducts outreach to higher education institutions and partner organizations within the global SAR network to arrange temporary academic positions.
+Denise previously held positions at NYU School of Law and NYU Office of Global Services, and worked as a grant writer for non-profit organizations in New York and Connecticut.
 Denise received her M.A. in International Education from New York University, where she was a Provost’s Global Research Fellow and an intern at the US Embassy in Prague.
 She received her B.A. in English and International Studies from Fairfield University.